Ionuț-Alexandru Tudorie

-Ionuț-Alexandru Tudorie is a Romanian church historian, Orthodox theologian, and Byzantinist.
-He is Professor of Church History and serves as the Academic Dean and President of St. Vladimir's Orthodox Theological Seminary, Yonkers, New York.
+Ionuț-Alexandru Tudorie (born July 21, 1977, Constanța) is a Romanian church historian, Orthodox theologian, and Byzantinist.
+As of July 1, 2025, he serves as the Dean of St. Vladimir's Orthodox Theological Seminary (SVOTS) in Yonkers, New York.
+He previously served as Professor of Church History and as the Academic Dean and President of the institution.

 Tudorie is also affiliated with the University of Bucharest, Romania, where he is a doctoral advisor in Cultural Studies at the Interdisciplinary School of Doctoral Studies (ISDS).
 His areas of specialization include church history, Byzantine and post-Byzantine history, and theological dialogues between Christian confessions.

 Personal life

 Tudorie has been married to Denisa Mihaela Tudorie since 2004.
-She has a career in the technology industry.
 They have two daughters.

 Education

 Tudorie graduated from the Bishop Chesarie Theological Seminary of Buzău.
 He pursued higher education at the University of Bucharest, earning a Bachelor of Arts in Pastoral Theology in 2000 and a Master of Arts in Historical Theology in 2001.
-In 2008, he completed his first Doctor of Philosophy in Theology with a dissertation titled Anglican-Lutheran Theological Dialogue: The Porvoo Common Statement–Orthodox Perspective.
+In 2008, he completed his first Doctor of Philosophy in Theology with a dissertation regarding the Porvoo Common Statement.
+This research was subsequently published as a contributing chapter in the commemorative volume Towards Closer Unity: Communion of the Porvoo Churches 20 Years.

 He continued his studies with a Master of Arts in the History of South-Eastern Europe in 2003 and earned a second Doctor of Philosophy in Byzantine History in 2014.
 His dissertation, State-Church Relations in Byzantium under Michael VIII Palaiologos (1259–82), received the highest distinction, exceptional/summa cum laude.
+This work served as the basis for his 2025 monograph published by Edinburgh University Press.

 Academic career

 Tudorie began his academic career at the Department of Orthodox Theology of the University of Bucharest, serving as a Tutor (2002–2004), Teaching Assistant (2004–2008), and Lecturer (2008–2018).
-He taught courses on Church and Byzantine History, the Middle Ages in South-Eastern Europe and the Mediterranean, and theological controversies between the Latin and Byzantine Churches.

 In 2019, he was appointed as a doctoral advisor in Cultural Studies at the Interdisciplinary School of Doctoral Studies of the University of Bucharest.

-Since 2018, Tudorie has been a professor of Church History at St. Vladimir's Orthodox Theological Seminary in Yonkers, New York.
-He was appointed Academic Dean in the same year and became interim President in July 2024.
+Since 2018, Tudorie has been a professor of Church History at St. Vladimir's Orthodox Theological Seminary.
+He served as Academic Dean (2018–2025) and was appointed President in February 2025.
+On July 1, 2025, he began his five-year term as Dean of the Seminary.
 He also serves as the Editor-in-Chief of St. Vladimir's Theological Quarterly since 2020.

+Reception and scholarship

+Tudorie's work has been analyzed in major international peer-reviewed journals.
+His monograph, Autoritatea imperială în criză (2016), was reviewed in the Jahrbuch der Österreichischen Byzantinistik, which noted its contribution to the study of the Palaiologan Renaissance.
+His co-edited volume, The Manifold Faces of the East (2024), received an independent review in the Journal of Ecclesiastical History published by Cambridge University Press.